 Section 15.7.
 Retiree Health Savings Program.
-Employees shall participate in the City's Retirement Health Savings Plan (RHS) by contributing 1% of their salary beginning in FY2022 to be placed into an RHS account.
+Employees shall participate in the City's Retirement Health Savings Plan (RHS) by contributing 1% of their salary to be placed into an RHS account.
 Pre-tax contributions shall be placed into the individual accounts at the beginning of each quarter, with payroll deductions occurring on a per-pay period basis.
+To the extent legally allowed, all sick leave buyback and all payouts upon separation from service shall be paid into the RHS plan instead of being paid in the form of cash.